bbauska/UC-Davis-JS-Basics/readme.md

-If we combine these two things together, the IIFE or the closure, if we make sure that everything is enclosed inside of a function and they use strict directive, if we do those two things together, we\'ll be making really big progress towards making sure that our variables are staying within the proper scope for functions and all.
+If we combine these two things together, the IIFE or the closure, if we make sure that everything is enclosed inside of a function and they use strict directive, if we do those two things together, we&apos;ll be making really big progress towards making sure that our variables are staying within the proper scope for functions and all.
 As you go forward with working with scripts, I recommend you use both of these two things.
-I just want to show you one more strategy that\'s going to help us with scope.
+I just want to show you one more strategy that&apos;s going to help us with scope.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-22">3.22 Strategy 3: const and let</h2>